sciurius/perl-Getopt-Long/README.md

     $p2 = Getopt::Long::Parser->new(config => ["posix"]);
     if ($p1->getoptions(...options descriptions...)) ...

-## Availability
+## Installation

-The official version for module Getopt::Long comes with the Perl 5 distribution.
+The official version for module Getopt::Long comes pre-installed with the Perl 5 distribution.
 Newer versions will be made available on the Comprehensive Perl Archive Network (CPAN), see [MetaCPAN](https://metacpan.org/release/Getopt-Long).

-## Installation

 ### From the (cloned) repository